A Beginner’s Guide to Sim Racing – How To Get Started

 Along with the pedals, the wheel (and the wheelbase you attach it to, of course) is the centerpiece of your racing rig.
 Also, like the pedals, the price range can vary from a few hundred dollars to several thousand.

 One of the first things you should consider when deciding on your wheel is whether Formula or GT is right for you.
-They are shaped differently because of the steering range, where formula driving does not require as much range.
+They are shaped differently because of the steering range, whereas formula driving does not require as much range.

 Another thing you’ll notice on sim racing wheels right away is the number of buttons.
 While some only have a few, others may have well over a dozen front and back combined.

 Beyond the style and number of buttons, some wheels also come with a display to relay how you are performing.
-When Asetek decided to enter sim racing, we purchased the company Ultimate GameTech as we felt their software solution was one of the best.
+When we decided to enter sim racing, we purchased the company Ultimate GameTech as we felt their software solution was one of the best.

 What Types of Sim Racing Wheelbases Are There?